Do you often experience pain every time you sit on your office chair?

 The best way to stop it is to invest in posture assistive devices and other similar products that can ease the strain on your tailbone.

-An is one such product.
+An office chair with tilt adjustment and lumbar support is one such product.

 If you can tilt your chair backward and forwards, it’ll be easier to find the best position for easing tailbone pain.